Free Initial Consultation | (980) 237-4579

 Aggravated DWI Level 1

-This is the most severe DWI offense level and is applied when there are at least three grossly aggravating factors present.
+This is the most severe DWI offense level and is applied when at least three grossly aggravating factors are present.
 These will escalate the criminal penalties to a license suspension for 30 days, with the possibility of limited driving privileges after 10 days, up to a $10,000 fine, between 12 months and 36 months of incarceration, monitored abstinence from alcohol for four months after release, and a substance abuse assessment.

-Habitual DWI
+Habitual DWI in NC

-Collateral Consequences of a DWI
+Collateral Consequences of a DWI in North Carolina

 Aside from possible time in jail, thousands of dollars in fines, and losing the ability to drive, the implications of a DWI conviction do not end there.
 Repercussions can also spread to other parts of your life: